The Real Housewives of Beverly Hills season 5: Synopsis

 Glanville prepares moving into a new house by hiring some hunky movers.
 Glanville invites Kim over to help pack but is more distracted by their abs.
 Later, Glanville and Kim disguise themselves to spy in Glanville's ex-boyfriend.
 Glanville later meets Maloof to discuss their history, Glanville apologizes and owns her wrongdoings and the two agree to move forward.
 Glanville rejoices in moving into her new home, but then has to deal with drama involving her ex-husband, Eddie Cibrian.
 Glanville attempts to invite Vanderpump to her housewarming, but Vanderpump makes it clear they have a long way to go.
 Glanville is surprised when Vanderpump does in fact show up.
 Glanville attend Vanderpump's charity event and extends the olive branch and makes a usual offer in the efforts to move forward.
 Glanville meets with Vanderpump in hopes to move forward with the friendship.
 Vanderpump reveals to Glanville, after all the hurt, that their friendship will never be the same.
-Later at a dinner with Davidson, Rinna and Foster, Glanville and Davidson begins to have tension after Glanville hears about how Davidson's marriage began.
-Later in the dinner Glanville insists on Davidson playing her infamous character and the insisting is taken too far when Glanville throws wine at Davidson.
+Later at a dinner with Davidson, Rinna and Foster, Glanville and Davidson begin to have tension after Glanville hears about how Davidson's marriage began.
+Later in the dinner, Glanville insists on Davidson playing her infamous character and the insisting is taken too far when Glanville throws wine at Davidson.
 Later at a dinner party at Foster's home, Glanville apologizes to Davidson.
 Tensions between to two arise when Rinna and Davidson begin to question Glanville's behavior.
 A curious Glanville tunes in to her ex-husband's new reality show to check it out.
 During a poke night at Davidson's home, Glanville feels the need to protect he close friend Kim from her sister Kyle after they accuse her of displaying erratic behavior.
-In the attempts to remove Kim from the property, Glanville gets into a psychical altercation with Kyle.
+In the attempts to remove Kim from the property, Glanville gets into a physical altercation with Kyle.
 Following the aftermath of the poke night at Rinna's jewelry party Glanville is called out by the other ladies on her recent behavior.
 Glanville visits Kim after her release from hospital, and is affirmed that her actions at poker night were okay and that her and Kim are still friends.
 Glanville arrives at Kyle's gay mixer and engages in a conversation with Rinna about Kim's possible substance abuse.
-Later Glanville gets into an argument with Kyle after Kyle accuses her of coming between family member.
+Later, Glanville gets into an argument with Kyle after Kyle accuses her of coming in between family members.
 Glanville insists she is there for Kim more than Kyle, as well as revealing Kim struggles with her sobriety.
 Glanville meets Rinna for lunch where she is advised to address Kim's drinking issues as she has influence over her.
-Glanville agrees to do a 21-day cleanse with no alcohol, but after attending Vanderpump's surprise birthday she is left reconsidering her 21-day sobriety.
+Glanville agrees to do a 21-day cleanse with no alcohol, but after attending Vanderpump's surprise birthday, she is left reconsidering her 21-day sobriety.
 After visiting a hash shop in Amsterdam, Brandi calls Kyle out on being fake as they have gotten high together previously.
 Glanville plays along with Vanderpump, on a riverboat in Amsterdam, about ways of seeking retribution from Vanderpump, wanting Vanderpump to slap her back, Glanville slaps Vanderpump playfully across the face, but Vanderpump is left shock and no longer playing.
 Glanville later apologizes for the slap but Vanderpump declines to accept.
-Glanville skips the final dinner in Amsterdam to go on a date with a young man she met, who also happens to friends with Vanderpump's son.
+Glanville skips the final dinner in Amsterdam to go on a date with a young man she met, who also happens to be friends with Vanderpump's son.